-(b) For development or redevelopment occurring on a previously developed site, an applicant shall be required to include within the Storm Water Pollution Prevention Plan measures for controlling existing storm water runoff discharges from the site in accordance with the standards of this Ordinance. (b) Follow of the (15,11)
+(b) For development or redevelopment occurring on a previously developed site, an applicant shall be required to include within the Storm Water Pollution Prevention Plan measures for controlling existing storm water runoff discharges from the site in accordance with the standards of this Ordinance.(b) Failure of the

-(b) Failure of the 6-15-116.
+6-15-116.
 Long-Term Storm Water Management Requirements

 Controlling Peak Runoff from Sites.
 All site designs shall establish storm water management practices to control the peak flow rates of storm water discharge associated with specified design storms having a 10-year return frequency or a 25-year return frequency if located in the Residential Foothill subzone.
-These practices shallmirror pre-development peak runoff from the site.
+These practices shall mirror pre-development peak runoff from the site.